Linguistics 103 Summary of English Consonants and Vowels Hayes/Vicenik

 [1] Not a phoneme of English, but commonly pronounced before vowels in emphatic speech; an apple [ən ˈʔæpl̩`].

-[3] In some English dialects, the “r” sound is a retroflex approximant, made by curling the tip of the tongue upward and backward.
-Check to see how you say this sound.
+[2] In some English dialects, the "r" sound is a retroflex approximant ([ɻ]), made by curling the tip of the tongue upward and backward.

-[4] Occurs as the normal variant (allophone) of /t/ and /d/, when the preceding sound is a vowel, diphthong, or /ɹ/, and the following sound is a stressless vowel; as in butter.
+[3] Not a phoneme.
+Occurs as the normal variant (allophone) of /t/ and /d/, when the preceding sound is a vowel, diphthong, or /ɹ/, and the following sound is a stressless vowel.

 [5] Bought has [ɔ] only in some American dialects; many speakers have no [ɔ]; they use [ɑ] in bought and similar words.

-[6] Occurs only as the first element of the diphthongs [a͡ɪ] and [a͡ʊ].
+[5] Occurs only as the first element of the diphthongs [aj] and [aw].